City and County of San Francisco

 Post

-In addition to layoffs, the SF Department of Public Health plans to close 3 community clinics serving vulnerable populations: the Cole Street Youth Clinic, the Michael Baxter Larkin Street Youth Clinic, and the South East Mission Geriatric Clinic.
+In addition to laying off all 4 clinical nurse specialists at Laguna Honda, the SF Department of Public Health plans to close 3 community clinics serving vulnerable populations: Larkin Street Youth Clinic, Cole Street Youth Clinic, and South East Mission Geriatric Clinic.
+They are also making moves to undermine and potentially dismantle the Maternal, Child and Adolescent Health Program.

 Article